Projections of Higher Dimensional Subspaces and Generalized Multiview Varieties: Triangulability

 \begin{example} Consider a linear projection $\mathrm{Gr}(1,\PP^3)\dashrightarrow \Gr(1,\PP^2)^2$, given by camera matrices with distinct point centers $c_1$ and $c_2$.
 Then $\mathcal{M}_{\textit{\textbf c},1}$ is triangulable, because two back-projected planes generically meet in exactly a line, implying $\ell_{\ca,1}=1$. $\diamondsuit\,$ \end{example}

-The main result of this section gives a formula for $\lck$.
-Before we give the proof, we provide two lemmas that furnish an induction argument on the number of cameras.
+The main results of this section give a formulae for $\lck$ and in turn the dimension of $\Mck$.
+Before we state them, we provide two lemmas that furnish an induction argument on the number of cameras.
 In particular, we show the statement for center arrangements of two cameras in \Cref{le: lck n = 2}.
 The proof of this lemma is a variant of the proof of \Cref{le: subsp dim formula}.
-Recall by the multiview identities that $h_i=N-\dim c_i-1$.
+Recall that $h_i=N-\dim c_i-1$ by the multiview identities.

 \begin{lemma} Let $\textit{\textbf c}=(c_1,c_2)$ be a center arrangement.
 Then

 \end{lemma}